klml/drfly/README.md

 ### config

 There is the global config [drfly/meta.global.yaml](drfly/meta.global.yaml).
-You can overwrite this values with a file `meta.yaml` in root-directory oder every sub-directory.
+You can overwrite this values with a file `meta.yaml` in the root-directory oder every sub-directory.

 ## rendering